Learn How to Get a Private Investigator License in New Mexico

 - Proof of successfully passing a jurisprudence examination to be administered by the department

-- A surety bond in the amount of ten thousand dollars ($10,000) executed by a surety company authorized to do business in this state on a form prescribed by the department;
+- A surety bond for ten thousand dollars ($10,000) executed by a surety company authorized to do business in this state on a form prescribed by the department;

 - private investigators who provide personal protection or bodyguard services shall maintain general liability insurance in the amount not less than one million dollars ($1,000,000) in lieu of the surety bond required by the provisions of this paragraph; proof of experience that has been acquired within the five years preceding the filing of the application with the department which shall consist of not less than 6,000 hours of actual work performed in the investigation for the purpose of obtaining information with reference to a crime or wrongs done or threatened against the United States; investigation of persons; the location, disposition or recovery of lost or stolen property; the cause or responsibility for the fire, losses, motor vehicle or other accidents or damage or injury to persons or property; or securing evidence to be used before a court, administrative tribunal, board or investigating committee or for a law enforcement officer; non-refundable license fee as set forth in Part 5; and Criminal history background check

-- All applicants for initial issuance, reinstatement, or renewal of a private investigator license in New Mexico shall be required to be fingerprinted to establish positive identification for a state and federal criminal history background check.
+- All applicants for initial issuance, reinstatement, or renewal of a private investigator license in New Mexico must be fingerprinted to establish identification for a state and federal criminal history background check.

 - Blank fingerprint cards shall be obtained from the department.